Centum and satem languages

 Approximate extent of the centum (blue) and satem (red) areals.
 The darker red (marking the Sintashta/Abashevo/Srubna archaeological cultures' range) is the area of the origin of satemization according to von Bradke's hypothesis, which is not accepted by most linguists.

-Languages of the Indo-European family are classified as either centum languages or satem languages according to how the dorsal consonants (sounds of "K", "G" and "Y" type) of the reconstructed Proto-Indo-European language (PIE) developed.
+Languages of the Indo-European family are classified as either centum languages or satem languages according to how the velar consonants (sounds of "K" and "G" type) of the reconstructed Proto-Indo-European language (PIE) developed.
 An example of the different developments is provided by the words for "hundred" found in the early attested Indo-European languages (which is where the two branches get their names).
 In centum languages, they typically began with a sound (Latin centum was pronounced with initial /k/), but in satem languages, they often began with (the example satem comes from the Avestan language of Zoroastrian scripture).

 The table below shows the traditional reconstruction of the PIE dorsal consonants, with three series, but according to some more recent theories there may actually have been only two series or three series with different pronunciations from those traditionally ascribed.
 In centum languages, the palatovelars, which included the initial consonant of the "hundred" root, merged with the plain velars.
 In satem languages, they remained distinct, and the labiovelars merged with the plain velars.